Skip to content

 Built-in navigation

-The scene view has a number of built-in gestures that allow you to navigate a scene (3D).
+Scene views have a number of built-in gestures that allow you to navigate a scene.

 Basic navigation

-Navigation for scene views is essentially the same as navigation for map views.
+Navigation for scene views is essentially the same as the navigation for a map view.
 Navigation in a scene view moves the position of a camera in 3D space and therefore has some subtle differences.
-The following table summarizes the built-in navigation capabilities of the ArcGISSceneView control.
+The following table summarizes the built-in navigation capabilities of the ArcGISSceneView and ArcGISLocalSceneView widgets.

 NavigationUser Action